evervault/examples/enclaves-medical/README.md

 ## Add the Environment Variables

-In the Enclaves Dashboard, you can optinally override the `MODEL_URL` environment to point to image detection models.
+In the Enclaves Dashboard, you can optinally override the `MODEL_URL` environment to point to other image detection models.

 ## Initialize the Enclave